luisddm/gulp-examples/README.md

 ### Installing gulp locally

-Before we install gulp, make sure you are in your project's root directory.
+Before we install gulp, we need to make sure we are in our project's root directory.
+Then:

 `npm install gulp --save-dev`

-So, this command will use npm to contact the npm registry, and it will install gulp to our local directory.
-After using this command, you will notice that a new folder has been created that is named `node_modules`.
-This is where Node and npm store all of the installed packages and dependencies of your project.
-Your `packages.json` will also add a new entry in the list of devDependencies with the name of the new dependency so it can be loaded by gulp.
+This command will use npm to contact the npm registry, from which it will install gulp to our local directory.
+After using this command, we will notice that a new folder has been created, named `node_modules`.
+This is where Node and npm store all of the installed packages and dependencies of our project.
+Also, the `packages.json` will also add a new entry in the list of devDependencies with the name of the new dependency so it can be loaded by gulp.

 Additionally, npm has a `–-save` flag that saves the module to the list of dependencies instead of devDependencies.
 This list is usually made of external packages that are not used to build the application, but are meant to be deployed along with it to run in the client's browser, like jQuery, Bootstrap, Angular, etc.